 Virtual Campus Tour

-We want as many people as possible to experience our beautiful campus!
-Join us on our virtual tour, below, where you will find a self-guided tour that highlights important buildings and services, and also gives you a chance to learn about the unique history of the University of Washington, and the College of Education.
+If you'd like to visit us on-campus to take an extended tour, join us on our virtual tour, below, where you will find a self-guided tour that highlights important buildings and services, and also gives you a chance to learn about the unique history of the University of Washington, and the College of Education.
 This map can be used as both a mobile-friendly walking tour, if you are able to visit us in-person, and it can also serve as a way to get acclimated to campus and its surroundings before arrival.

 30-MIN TOUR (Purple)